 - Wilderness: Hundreds of thousands of acres that are truly wild

-A successful Desert Renewable Energy Conservation Plan will help California achieve its clean energy goals.
-It should also conserve the unique places and lands that are important to local communities and draw visitors from near and far to enjoy the desert.
+A successful Desert Renewable Energy Conservation Plan will help California achieve its clean energy goals and also conserve the unique places and lands that are important for species protection, provide benefits to local communities and draw visitors from near and far to enjoy the desert.

 Help us protect the California desert’s most special places by signing up for our WildAlert list for future opportunities to ensure these special desert lands are forever preserved.